tali0273/Tao-Li/README.md

 4. Create private messaging: "As a college student I want to be able to message easily so that I can communicate with my friends."
 (Story Points: 8)
 5. Friend Feed："As a students, I want to know what my close classmates are doing, so I can easily interact with my freinds on assignments."
 (Story Points: 8)
 6. Location: “As a university student I want to be able to see what sorts of things there are to do nearby (i.e. food, bars, events, etc.) so I can build a sense of community in my college town.”
 (Story Points: 5)

+##Project Tracking Software:
+We will be using Github's build in tracking softwhere: https://github.com/tali0273/csci3308-project/milestones